IanEdington/learn/data-and-algorithms/coursework.md

 AVL trees are often compared to red–black trees because they support the same set of operations and because red−black trees also take O(log n) time for the basic operations.
 AVL trees perform better than red–black trees for lookup-intensive applications.
 AVL trees, red–black trees, and (2,4) trees share a number of good properties, but AVL trees and (2,4) trees require extra operation to deal with restructuring (rotations), fusing, or splitting.
 However, red–black trees do not have these drawbacks.

-binary tree
+Binary tree

-binary search tree
+Binary search tree
 - examine a binary tree and binary search tree
 - implement a binary tree and binary search tree
 - [Binary Search Tree](http://www.cs.usfca.edu/~galles/visualization/BST.html)